Our Location

 Wondering how to save watermelon seeds?
 These warm-weather fruits are easy and fun to save seeds from!

 To save watermelon seeds, start by growing an open-pollinated variety of watermelon.
-Choose 5-10 ripe watermelons to save seeds from.
+Choose 5-10 ripe watermelon fruits to save seeds from.
 Collect the seeds as you cut the watermelon and place them in a sieve.
 Wash the seeds gently under clean running water.
 Place the rinsed seeds on a paper towel or coffee filter to dry for a few days.
 Then package the seeds up, label them, and store them in a cool, dry, dark place for up to five years.

 Read on to learn all about saving watermelon seeds!